jmheretik/kirby-vue-starterkit/vue-json/README.md

 - `PUBLIC_PATH` see https://cli.vuejs.org/config/#publicpath
 - `VUE_APP_KIRBY_URL` specifies the URL where kirby is hosted (used for dev proxy, rewriting relative links in KirbyText, fetching JSON content...)

-As usual in a Vue.js app, if you need to specify different values for the *production* mode - create a **.env.production** file and values provided there will overwrite the default ones.
+As usual in a Vue.js app, if you need to specify different values for the *production* mode - create an **.env.production** file and values provided there will overwrite the default ones.

 More info here: https://cli.vuejs.org/guide/mode-and-env.html#environment-variables.

+## Deploying

+Deploy the contents of `dist` folder to the production server at the corresponding publicPath.

+> ⚠️ doesn't apply if you're injecting into kirby

 ## Notes